-- A. A person commits the offense of Violation of Court Order/Order of Protection if the person, with knowledge of the order, purposely or knowingly violates a provision of a court order or an order of protection.
+- A. A person commits the offense of Violation of Court Order/Order of Protection if the person, with knowledge of the orderOrder, purposely or knowingly violates a provision of a court order or an order of protection.
 It may be inferred that the defendant had knowledge of an order at the time of the offense if the defendant had been served with the order before the time of the offense.
-Service of the order is not required upon a showing that the defendant had knowledge of the order and its contents. - B. A violation of this section is a Class 3 offense.
-If the violation results in physical injury to a person named in the Order, violation is a Class 2 offense.
-If the violation results in serious physical injury to a person named in the Order, violation is a Class 1 offense.
+Service of the order is not required upon a showing that the defendant had knowledge of the order and its contents. - B. A violation of this section Section is a Class 3 offense.

+- C. If the violation results in physical injury to a person named in the a Protective Order or a no contact order, violation is a Class 2 offense. - D. If the violation results in serious physical injury to a person named in the a Protective Order or a no contact order, violation is a Class 1 offense.